Last Updated on December 23, 2025 by Jan Barley

 Digital Marketing: RPM $12:52

-And it’s no surprise because digital marketers are masters at promoting their skills.
+The impressive average RPM of $12.52 is no surprise because digital marketers are masters at promoting their skills.
 They know how to leverage tools like YouTube SEO to their advantage.
-Hint: Many of them use VidIQ.
-Their audience primarily consists of budding entrepreneurs and small business owners, a valuable demographic for advertisers and sponsors.
+Hint: Many of them use VidIQ to grow their YouTube channels.

 Example: Adam Erhart’s 17-minute video Digital Marketing for Beginners gained 1.1 million views.
 Like most successful entrepreneurs, he promotes his courses.
 In 2024, he began diversifying into using AI for blogging.